-The Why: We didn’t have a family calendar.
+The Why: In our case, we didn’t have a physical family calendar.
 I tried to keep an electronic calendar with intentions of syncing it to our cell phones, but that just wasn’t practical for my non-tech family

 The Solution: Put a calendar in a prominent place.

-The Why: The “TO FILE” folder was in a tight space and was difficult to access, and our filing system was 1. cluttered 2. outdated and 3. visually boring.
-During this process, I realized that clutter is a huge deterrent for me, and so are tight spaces, and I learned that the ADHD minds need stimulation when it comes to performing mundane tasks.
+The Why: In my case, the “TO FILE” folder was in a tight space and was difficult to access, and our filing system was 1. cluttered 2. outdated and 3. visually boring.
+During this process, I realized that clutter is a huge deterrent for me, and so are tight spaces.
+I also learned that the ADHD mind (that’s me) needs stimulation when it comes to performing mundane tasks.

-Problem #3: Bills were getting overlooked and not being paid on time.
+Common Problem: Bills getting overlooked and not being paid on time.

 The Solution: I learned that if papers are out of my sight, I will forget about them.
-So, my solution is to keep bills in a budget binder that gets frequent use as well as stores monthly calendars notated with due dates and method of payment.
+So, my solution is to keep bills in a visible spot.
+Then, schedule dates to pay bills.
+Your solution will depend on your organizing personality.

-Problem #4: Invitations got lost in the shuffle.
+Common Problem: Invitations or other important items get lost in the shuffle.

-The Why: The “RESPOND” folder was also “out of sight, out of mind.”
+The Why: Our “RESPOND” folder was also “out of sight, out of mind.”
 Not only that, but once the papers started piling up, I gave up on my mail sorting system altogether.